Charlotte Family Law Attorneys

 Family law is a term that covers a wide range of domestic and family-related matters.
 Typically, family law attorneys handle cases that deal with divorce and resulting issues related to divorce – like separation agreements, child custody, alimony, child support and division of property.
 It can also deal with agreements before marriage, like pre- and post-marital agreements.

 When we represent you, our attorneys work tirelessly to ensure you the best possible outcome for your case.
 We understand that family law issues can affect the rest of your life, and we intend to stand by your side and fight for you with integrity and honesty.
+If you wish to appeal a family court order, we can explain your options and represent you in that appeal.
 Our years of experience with the family law court system serving Charlotte and Mecklenburg County works to your benefit.

 Our legal team can help you with many complex family law issues with the knowledge and experience our clients have come to trust.